-Activity statistics are obtained from Government statistical sources, such as the Digest of UK Energy Statistics (DECC, 2009), Transport Statistics Great Britain (DfT, 2009), and from organisations such as trade associations and research institutes e.g. the UK Petroleum Industries Association (UKPIA) provides data on the sulphur content of fuels, and the Institute of Grassland and Environmental Research (IGER) which provide data on livestock numbers and fertiliser usage.
+Activity statistics are obtained from Government statistical sources, such as DUKES (DECC, 2010), Transport Statistics Great Britain (DfT, 2010a), and from organisations such as trade associations and research institutes e.g. the UK Petroleum Industries Association (UKPIA) provides data on the sulphur content of fuels, and the Institute of Grassland and Environmental Research (IGER) which provides data on livestock numbers and fertiliser usage.

-A detailed breakdown of the NAEI source sectors for NO_x in 2008 is shown in Appendix 1, and a summary aggregated to UNECE SNAP sectors is shown in Figure 2.1.
+A detailed breakdown of the NAEI source sectors for NO_x in 2009 is shown in Appendix 1, and a summary aggregated to UNECE SNAP sectors is shown in Figure 2.1.
 Emission estimates of NO_x are in fact compiled in considerably more detail.
-The NO_x inventory will be used throughout this report as an aide to illustrating the mapping methods used.
+The NO_x inventory will be used throughout this report as an aide to illustrate the mapping methods used.